FAQs Answered by a Car Accident Lawyer in Georgia

 One thing we like about car accident cases is that our firm’s interests are aligned with yours.
 We don’t get paid unless and until you do.
 Because of the contingency fee, we both do better if we recover more money.
 It beats charging by the hour in a case that we might win or might lose.

 One unusual aspect of the car accident litigation world is that all personal injury lawyers charge about the same thing.
 What our firm charges (between one-third and 40%) is standard across the industry.
 You’ll pay that rate if you hire a detail-oriented, service-based firm like ours, and you’ll pay about the same rate if you hire a billboard or TV advertiser who has thousands of cases and has non-attorney “case managers” who do all the work.
-In other words, you’re paying about the same thing whether you hire a good lawyer who works on your case and personally takes your phone calls, or if you hire a volume-based firm that has “case managers” doing the work and where you can never reach a lawyer on the phone.
+In other words, you’re paying about the same thing whether you hire a good motor vehicle collision lawyer who works on your case and personally takes your phone calls, or if you hire a volume-based firm that has “case managers” doing the work and where you can never reach a lawyer on the phone.

-Car accidents can happen in so may different ways – head-on collisions, T-bone collisions, rear-end collisions, and sideswipes are all common.
+Car accidents can happen in so many different ways – head-on collisions, T-bone collisions, rear-end collisions, and sideswipes are all common.
 Rollovers or pole impacts can also occur.
 Each type of car accident puts different forces on the human body.
 For that reason, the types of injuries that we see vary quite a bit.
 However, there are some types of injuries that are most common.

 Neck, Back, or Spine Injuries in Car Accidents

 The single most common injury from a car accident involves injury to the neck, back, or spine.
 The forces from the collision cause the spine to bend rapidly in one direction, and then often just as rapidly in the exact opposite direction.
-This back-and-forth can damage the spine in a couple different ways.
+This back-and-forth can damage the spine in a couple of different ways.

 To understand spinal injuries, we have to first understand the basic structure of the spine.
 Our necks, backs, and spines consist of bony blocks called vertebrae that are stacked on top of each other, all the way from our tailbones to the bottom of our skulls.
 Those bony blocks are separated by softer discs, sometimes called “intervertebral discs,” that keep one bony vertebra from scraping against the vertebrae above and below it.
 These discs allow our necks, backs, and spines to bend or flex without pain.

-In a severe car accident, one of the vertebrae can break or fracture.
+In a severe car accident, one vertebra can break or fracture.
 Sometimes the fracture is small, and doctors may call it a “stress fracture.”
 Other times, a piece of a vertebra can chip away or break off.
 Fractures like that are painful, and the damage is usually permanent.
-In some severe car accidents like rollovers, a vertebra may be subjected to such force that it shatters.
+In some severe car accidents like rollovers, a vertebra may be subjected to a such force that it shatters.
 Doctors call that a “burst fracture.”
 Neck or back injuries like this are very dangerous because if the bone cuts the nerves that run up and down the spine (often called the “spinal cord”), then the victim of the car accident can be permanently paralyzed.

 More commonly, car accidents cause injuries to the discs between the vertebrae in the neck, back, or spine.
 To put it in common terms, the discs get squished.
 Sometimes they don’t handle that well.
 The discs contain fluid inside them, and sometimes the fluid has no place to go when the disc gets squished, so it presses against the disc’s outer wall.
 If the outer wall partially gives way, then the disc may begin to press against the nerves that run up and down the spine.
 That hurts.
 Doctors call that a bulging disc, disc herniation, or herniated disc.
 The rest of us may call it a “slipped disc.”
 A car accident can also cause a disc to become flattened or narrowed, or the car accident may make pre-existing damage to the disc worse.

-Car accidents can also cause the discs to rupture.
+Car crashes can also cause the discs to rupture.
 Doctors may call this injury an “annular tear,” and it is very painful.
 If a car accident causes an annular tear, that means that the disc has essentially ripped open and is leaking fluid into the spinal canal or elsewhere.
 That’s difficult for doctors to repair.
 It hurts for two reasons.
 First, the disc is no longer able to keep the vertebrae above and below it separate, and the pressure between those vertebrae causes pain.
 Second, the leaking fluid can intrude into the canal that contains the nerves that run up and down the spine.
 When the fluid starts to fill up the spinal canal, it puts pressure on those nerves.
 That hurts too.

 Because the nerves that run up and down the spine go to every part of the body, it is sometimes not clear where the pain from a car accident is coming from.
-For example, if a herniated disc is putting pressure on a nerve that runs down a person’s leg, the car accident victim may feel pain that shoots down that leg, even though the injury is really to the disc in the spine.
-Neck, back, or spinal injures can therefore cause pain that feels like it comes from a foot, leg, hand, or arm.
+For example, if a herniated disc is putting pressure on a nerve that runs down a person’s leg, the car accident victim may feel the pain that shoots down that leg, even though the injury is really to the disc in the spine.
+Neck, back, or spinal injuries can therefore cause pain that feels like it comes from a foot, leg, hand, or arm.
 When pain from a car accident moves around like that, doctors say the pain “radiates,” and they may diagnose radiculopathy.

 Treatment for Neck, Back, or Spinal Injuries